Blood tests

 Serum analysis

-The main blood test is called serum protein electrophoresis.
-This measures the level of paraprotein in your blood.
-Another blood test called the serum free light chain assay checks for a form of paraprotein known as free light chains.
+There are two main blood tests that you are likely to have.
+Serum protein electrophoresis measures the level of paraprotein in your blood, while serum free light chain assay checks for a form of paraprotein known as free light chains.

 Other blood tests

-These check for low red blood cells (anaemia), too much calcium in the blood (hypercalcaemia), and how well your kidneys are working.
+These check for low red blood cells (anaemia), too much calcium in the blood (hypercalcaemia), and how well your liver and kidneys are working.

 Once myeloma has been diagnosed, further blood tests will help your doctor work out the stage.
 Levels of paraprotein or free light chains can indicate changes in the activity of the myeloma.
 Your paraprotein and/or serum free light chain levels will be monitored to see how well treatment is working and to check that the myeloma is stable when you aren’t having treatment.